-- Single Merge: you can merge a difference by clicking one of the merge action buttons between the two model hierachies-it's that simple! - Multiple Merge: if you want to merge multiple changes at once, select them in the model hierarchy and then click the merge toolbar button. - Hierarchy Merge: You can also merge all changes under a given element with just one click.
+- Single Merge: you can merge a difference by clicking one of the merge action buttons between the two model hierachies-it's that simple! - Hierarchy Merge: You can also merge all changes under a given element with just one click.
 Just select the container element and click the hierarchy merge toolbar button.
 This will merge the selected element and its descendants, excluding conflicts and Stateflow.